IBE160/SG-Gruppe-3-Komm/docs/Fase-3/story-4-001.validation.md

 # Story Quality Validation Report

 Story: story-4-001 - Dashboard Initial Load and Basic Status Update
-Outcome: PASS with issues (Critical: 0, Major: 0, Minor: 1)
+Outcome: PASS with issues (Critical: 0, Major: 0, Minor: 2)

 ## Critical Issues (Blockers)

-(none)
+(None)

 ## Major Issues (Should Fix)

-(none)
+(None)

 ## Minor Issues (Nice to Have)

-- Tasks in "Tasks / Subtasks" section do not explicitly reference Acceptance Criteria numbers (e.g., "(AC: #1)").
-While the mapping is clear, explicit referencing improves traceability.
+1.  **Coding Standards Reference:** No explicit `coding-standards.md` file was cited.
+While the story includes "Project Structure Notes" derived from the UX spec, an explicit reference to coding standards (if available) would enhance clarity.
+    *   **Evidence:** Story's "Dev Notes" section and "References" section.
+    *   **Impact:** Minor potential for inconsistency in code style if developers are not aware of or do not follow un-referenced standards.

+2.  **Testing Subtask Coverage:** The number of explicit testing subtasks (2) is less than the number of Acceptance Criteria (3).
+While the provided testing subtasks cover the core functionality of dashboard display and status updates, a more direct 1:1 mapping or explicit testing for each AC could be considered for future stories.
+    *   **Evidence:** "Tasks / Subtasks" section.
+    *   **Impact:** Minor risk of incomplete test coverage if not explicitly addressed, though current coverage is deemed sufficient for MVP of this story.

 ## Successes

-- Story continuity check passed (first story in epic, no predecessor context).
+-   **Previous Story Continuity:** Correctly identified as the first story in Epic 4, with no predecessor context expected.
-- All relevant source documents are cited (tech-spec-epic-4.md, solution-architecture.md, ux-design-specification.md).
+-   **Source Document Coverage:** All available and relevant technical specifications, architecture, and UX design documents were correctly identified and cited in the Dev Notes with specific section references.
-- Acceptance criteria are directly sourced from the tech spec and are testable, specific, and atomic.
+-   **Requirements Traceability:** Acceptance Criteria are directly derived from the Epic 4 Technical Specification and UX Design Specification, ensuring strong traceability.
-- Dev notes provide specific guidance with appropriate citations.
+-   **Dev Notes Quality:** Dev Notes provide specific, actionable guidance, including architectural patterns, affected components, and testing considerations, all supported by accurate citations.
+-   **Task-AC Mapping:** All Acceptance Criteria have corresponding tasks, and all tasks reference specific ACs, demonstrating a clear breakdown of work.
-- Story structure is correct, including status, story statement format, and Dev Agent Record sections.
+-   **Story Structure:** The story adheres to the defined structure, including status, story statement format, and initialized Dev Agent Record sections.
-- File is in the correct location.
+-   **Citation Quality:** All citations are accurate, correctly formatted, and reference existing files and sections.